cpeterson44/Projects/README.md

 * **Layer 2:** Functions that handle inodes and abstract them to files and directories
 * **Layer 3:** FUSE integration layer

 To improve performance and to match UNIX semantics, we also implented a bitmap for free inodes, an open file table, and an in-place free list.
-Additionally, we wrote automatic tests for each layer of our file system and added built-in debugging functionality at each step.
+Additionally, we wrote automatic tests for each layer of our file system and added built-in debugging functionality at each step of the design process.

 [[back to top](#contents)]